 HAKENBERG serves as the director of the Public Music School Division of the Darmstadt Academy for Musical Arts.
 He is also a founder of the Alaskan contemporary music organization "CrossSound," which won a 2002 ASCAP-Chamber Music America Award for Adventurous Programming of Contemporary Music, and in 2005 received an NEA Creativity Grant for a program including HAKENBERG's pansori “Klanott and the Land Otter People” on an Alaska Native story.

-HAKENBERG has followed invitations to present about his own music and give masterclasses at universities around the world such as the Mimar Sinan Fine Arts University Conservatory in Istanbul, Turkey, MIT in Cambridge, Massachusetts, or the University of Music and Performing Arts Munich, Germany.
+HAKENBERG has followed invitations to present about his own music and give masterclasses at universities around the world such as the Mimar Sinan Fine Arts University Conservatory in Istanbul, Turkey, MIT in Cambridge, Massachusetts, the University of Music and Performing Arts Munich, Germany, or Monash University in Melbourne, Victoria.

 HAKENBERG's music is published by AUGEMUS Musikverlag, Bochum, Germany and TONOS Musikverlag, Baden-Baden, Germany.
 Recordings are available on Capstone Records, Brooklyn, New York, VDM Records, Rome, Italy, and Horncastle Verlag, Munich, Germany.